ethbra/team-planetarium/materials/standup/Standup-3-2.md

 ## Alex

 ### Work Completed
-- Pair programmed w/ Ethan on many of the unit tests
+- Pair programmed w/ Ethan on many of the unit tests, push changes to Github

 ### Work to be Done
 - Finish up pair programming on unit testing